labowitz/motifs/README.md

 # motifs
-Repository for "Combinatorial expression motifs in signaling pathways" paper by Granados, Kanrar, Elowitz (2023).
+This deposit contains the code and analysis for the manuscript, 'Combinatorial expression motifs in signaling pathways.'
+Data are available at the CaltechDATA repository https://.
+Please see the related publication for more details, and contact the corresponding authors for any questions.

 ## Data and code availability